 In regards to the beans, I prefer a Grade B Madagascar vanilla bean which I’ve ordered here from Amazon, here from Vitacost and here from Beanilla.
 I was very pleased with the quality of beans from both companies and will order from them again and again (as soon as I get through my 6 pints of vanilla extract!).

-Before you make it to the printable recipe, lets walk through the process.
+Before you make it to the printable recipe for pressure cooker vanilla extract, lets walk through the process.

 Note: This process isn’t designed for canning vanilla.
 The lid and ring are simply in place to keep all the alcohol from dissipating.

 Disclosure: To play it safe, I do NOT guarantee the outcome or results of this method of making vanilla extract.
 Follow the instructions at your own risk.
 I simply share this method that has had wonderful results for me.
 I have consulted with alcohol experts and three companies that make vanilla extract and even had it tested for bacteria – which came out negative.
 I have especially enjoyed the amazement and awe from our expert friends about this idea 😉